What Is a Hard Money Loan?

 Traditional Mortgage

-Properties that need structural repairs usually do not qualify for a conventional loan, but otherwise it could be possible to use a residential conventional loan for a property with up to four units if one unit will be owner occupied for at least a year.
+Properties that need significant repairs usually do not qualify for a conventional loan, but otherwise it could be possible to use a residential conventional loan for a property with up to four units if one unit will be owner occupied for at least a year.

 The same is true for qualified borrowers of an FHA loan or VA loan.